FDA panel backs much-debated ALS drug in rare, 2nd review

 AP Health Writer

-WASHINGTON (AP) — A panel of federal health advisers voted Wednesday to recommend approval for an experimental drug to treat Lou Gehrig’s disease, a remarkable turnaround for the much-debated medication that was previously rejected by the same group.
+WASHINGTON (AP) — A panel of federal health advisers voted Wednesday to recommend approval for an experimental drug to treat Lou Gehrig’s disease, a remarkable turnaround for the much-debated medication that was previously rejected by the same group earlier this year.

-The Food and Drug Administration advisers voted 7-2 that data from Amylyx Pharma warranted approval, despite ongoing concerns about the strength and reliability of the company’s study.
-The vote is not binding and the FDA will make its final decision by the end of the month.
+The Food and Drug Administration advisers voted 7-2 that data from Amylyx Pharma warranted approval, despite hours of debate about the strength and reliability of the company’s lone study.
+The FDA is not required to follow the group’s advice, but its positive recommendation suggests an approval is likely later this month.

+The FDA has approved only two therapies for the disease, amyotrophic lateral sclerosis, or ALS, which destroys nerve cells needed for basic functions like walking, talking and swallowing.

-Despite a negative review published by FDA’s internal scientists ahead of the meeting, a majority of the outside panelists said Amylyx had presented enough evidence to suggest the drug is likely helping patients live longer.
+Despite a negative review published by FDA’s internal scientists ahead of the meeting, a majority of the outside panelists said Amylyx had presented enough evidence to suggest the drug is helping patients live longer.
+The same group of neurology experts narrowly voted against the drug in March, due to concerns about missing data and other issues in the company’s study.

 “To deprive ALS patients of a drug that might work, it’s probably not something I would feel terribly comfortable with,” said Dr. Liana Apostolova of Indiana University’s School of Medicine, who voted for approval.
 “At the previous meeting it wasn’t that clear and it’s still questionable.”

-Amylyx also appeared to benefit from an unusual exchange in which an Amylyx executive — at the FDA’s request — committed to pull the drug from the market if its benefits aren’t confirmed by a large, ongoing study.
+Amylyx also appeared to benefit from an unusual exchange in which a company executive — at the FDA’s request — committed to pull the drug from the market if its benefits aren’t confirmed by a large, ongoing study.

 “I’m somewhat assured that if an approval is issued it can be withdrawn in the future,” Apostolova noted.

-Wednesday’s vote concluded a rare second meeting to review several new statistical analyses submitted by Amylyx in support of the treatment’s benefit in slowing the disease and extending life.
-The same group of neurology experts narrowly voted against the drug in March, due to concerns about missing data and implementation errors in the company’s study.
+Wednesday’s vote concluded a rare second meeting to review several new statistical analyses submitted by Amylyx in support of the treatment’s benefit in slowing disease and extending life.

-The FDA has approved only two therapies for the disease, amyotrophic lateral sclerosis, which destroys nerve cells needed for basic functions like walking, talking and swallowing.

 The ALS drug review is being closely watched as an indicator of FDA’s flexibility in reviewing experimental medications for the terminally ill and its ability to withstand outside pressure.

-Dr. Billy Dunn, FDA’s neurology review director, opened the meeting by detailing the “concerns and limitations” with Amylyx’s data, while emphasizing the need for new treatment options.
+Dr. Billy Dunn, FDA’s neurology review chief, opened the meeting by detailing the “concerns and limitations” with Amylyx’s data, while emphasizing the need for new treatment options.

 “We are highly sensitive to the urgent need for the development of new treatments for ALS,” Dunn said.

-Dunn also noted that a larger study being conducted by Amylyx could provide “more definitive results” on the drug by 2024.
+Dunn also noted that a larger Amylyx study being conducted in the U.S. and Europe could provide “more definitive results” by 2024.

-Under federal law, the FDA has the power to force companies to pull drugs from the market, though it’s generally faster if drugmakers voluntarily take that step.
-In cases where companies oppose removal the regulatory process can drag on for years.
+The FDA has the power to force companies to pull drugs from the market, though it’s generally faster if drugmakers voluntarily take that step.
+In cases where companies resist removal the regulatory process can drag on for years.

 “I think the FDA — with all due respect — significantly understates the complexity and likelihood of their pulling the product from the market,” said Dr. Caleb Alexander of Johns Hopkins University, one of the two panelists who voted against the drug.